IllusionInk/personaldata/README.md

 ### Tools
 ---
 - **MS Excel** - Collating, cleaning the ride data and structuring it into the final required data framework.
 - **Tableau + RAW** - Basic intial plotting of the data to observe trends.
-Generating the required charts for the final visualization.
+Generating the required charts for the trial run.
+- **Processing** - Rendering multiple Monthly charts for the years in the final visualisation.
 - **Illustrator** - Composing the rendered charts in the final layout.
 Adding annotations and insights to the visualization.
 Apart from this, I also designed the required glyphs *(brake pads for origin-destination, achievement icons, speed indicator)* in Illustrator.

 ### References